-Federico Fellini was never likely to turn the story of Casanova into a standard period drama and the resulting film (his first English language feature) is quite unique in its heavily stylised visual form and its strange and deliberately un-erotic tone.
+Federico Fellini was never likely to turn the story of Casanova into a standard period drama and the resulting film – sprawling over 155 interminable minutes – is quite unique in its heavily stylised visual form and its strange and deliberately un-erotic tone.

 Fellini’s own dislike of the character means that Donald Sutherland is required to play the legendary lover as a ludicrous figure who only becomes sympathetic at the end when he attains a measure of self-realisation and is allowed to go off into the mists of history with a mechanical doll.